Clayton Bates (basketball): Coaching career

 Bates began his coaching career as an administrative assistant at Illinois in 1997 under Lon Kruger.
 Bates became an assistant at Jacksonville in 1998 under Hugh Durham.
 Bates joined Western Michigan as an assistant in 2000.
 He decided to take a year off from coaching in 2008, taking a job at a medical supply company to spend more time with his family.
 Bates returned to Western Michigan for the 2009–10 season.
 In 2010, Bates decided to become an assistant at Wright State.
 After two seasons, Bates became homesick for Kalamazoo and returned to Western Michigan.
-He helped the Broncos reach the NCAA Tournament in 2014.
+He helped the Broncos reach the NCAA tournament in 2014.

 On March 28, 2020, Bates was promoted to head coach at Western Michigan, replacing his former boss Steve Hawkins.
 Athletic director Kathy Beauregard said the COVID-19 pandemic affected the job search but Bates was the right person for the job.
 Bates' salary increases from $110,000 to $120,000 per year, with an additional $100,000 for multimedia rights and speaking opportunities.
-He takes over a program that finished 21–43 in the past two seasons, but he retained assistant coach Thomas Kelley.
+He took over a program that finished 21–43 in the past two seasons, but he retained assistant coach Thomas Kelley.
 Shortly after he was hired, the top two scorers at Western Michigan, Michael Flowers and Brandon Johnson, decided to transfer.
 On March 7, 2022, Bates was fired, after finishing 5–16 in his first season and 8–23 in his second.